Quasi (film): Plot

 Catherine sneaks into the dungeon and kills Lucien before freeing Quasi.
 The two of them learn that they are both of royal blood and are cousins, news that excites them into having sex.
 Quasi escapes and seeks out Duchamp, who confesses to betraying him.
 Quasi escapes the guards, while Duchamp is captured and ordered to be publicly executed.
 Quasi plans to leave town, but Michel manages to convince him to return and rescue Duchamp.
 They arrive at the execution, where Quasi discloses that King Guy and Pope Cornelius had ordered each other's deaths, and Catherine reveals that Quasi is of royal blood.
 A fight breaks out resulting in the deaths of Henri, Cornelius' assistant Claude, and Michel, who in his dying breath asks Quasi and Duchamp to remain friends.

 The people of France soon rally behind Quasi, not because of his royal lineage, but because they relate to him.
-King Guy and Cornelius both fatally stab one another and in their dying moments reveal that they were once lovers at university and broke up due to being cheated on by the same man.
+King Guy and Cornelius both fatally stab one another and in their dying moments reveal that they were once lovers at university and broke up due to each of them cheating on the other, with the same man.
 They die admitting that they still love each other.
 Quasi renews his friendship with Duchamp, and he and Catherine admit their love for each other, and become the new rulers of France.
 During the credits, Quasi and Duchamp hold a funeral for Michel, who asked that he have a proper burial so that animals do not eat him.
 However, they have trouble fitting him in the grave due to his height, the result of being repeatedly stretched on the rack.
 In a post-credits scene, Michel's hands get eaten by dogs.